Principal bundles on 2-dimensional CW-complexes with disconnected structure group: Reminder of obstruction theory in fibrations

 Here we briefly sketch the theory of obstructions in fibrations which will be used in the proof of Theorem \ref{thm:class-thm}.
 Some good references, among several others, on this material are \cite{davis-kirk:2001,steenrod:1999,whitehead:1978}.
 We always take based spaces.

-Consider a fibration $p:E\to Y$ with fibre $F$ and let $f:X\to Y$ be a continuous map.
+Consider a Hurewicz (or Serre) fibration $p:E\to Y$ with fibre $F$ and let $f:X\to Y$ be a continuous map.
 The group $\pi_1F$ acts on $\pi_kF$ (cf. Section 6.16 of \cite{davis-kirk:2001} or Section 4A of \cite{hatcher:2002}) through free homotopies of based maps $S^k\to F$ and the quotient $\pi_kF/\pi_1F$ is $[S^k,F]$.
-Assume that $F$ is \emph{simple}, i.e., that the action of $\pi_1F$ on $\pi_kF$ is trivial for every $k$ (in the course of the proof of Theorem \ref{thm:class-thm}, we will be in this case).
+Assume that $F$ is \emph{simple}, meaning that the action of $\pi_1F$ on $\pi_kF$ is trivial for every $k$ (in the course of the proof of Theorem \ref{thm:class-thm}, we will be in this case).
+Hence $[S^k,F]=\pi_kF$, for all $k$.